 Container plant health was noted as being mostly good throughout the year, with spring and summer showing the most prolific growth.
-During the horticultural monitoring visits, stress to the container plants appeared to be occurring as a result of drought stress, small mammal herbivory, pedestrian traffic through the mitigation areas, dodder (Cuscuta sp.), and competition from nonnative and invasive plant species.
-However, stress was typically noted as being minor in severity during the Year 2 monitoring period.
-Seasonal dieback of the willow species (Salix sp.) was observed during horticultural monitoring visits during the fall and winter months.
-The drought stress observed during the Year 2 monitoring period was typically most abundant during the summer months.
-Overall, the container plants appeared healthy during Year 2 monitoring activities and are becoming well established.
+During the horticultural monitoring visits, stress to the container plants appeared to be occurring because of drought stress, small mammal herbivory, pedestrian traffic through the mitigation areas, dodder (Cuscuta sp.), and competition from nonnative and invasive plant species.
+However, stress was typically noted as being minor in severity during the Year 3 monitoring period.
+Seasonal dieback of the willow species and Fremont's cottonwoods was observed during horticultural monitoring visits during the fall and winter months.
+The drought stress observed during the Year 3 monitoring period was typically most abundant during the summer months.
+Overall, the container plants appeared healthy during Year 3 monitoring activities and are becoming well established.